 Our guide kept us entertained on the long drive back to Edinburgh, regaling us with tales of the worst poet in Scotland and the most evil man in the world.
 I won’t spoil the stories for you, but they both have ties to Loch Ness, and are worth a listen.

 We arrived back in rainy Edinburgh about 12 hours after leaving, happy with our whirlwind day exploring.
-Don’t let a tight travel schedule deter you: no trip to Scotland is complete without a taste of the Highlands!
+Don’t let a tight travel schedule deter you: no trip to Scotland is complete without a taste of the Scottish Highlands!

 For more on planning your time in Edinburgh, check this post to see our highlights of the city!